Should I Move to Another City to Care for my Aging Loved One

 This may be the biggest factor in determining if a move is needed to support your aging loved one.
 A substantial component is whether or not they are able to continue to lead an independent lifestyle while remaining at home.
 The scenario can change significantly depending on health and mobility.

 If your loved one is still able to get around on their own while handling daily tasks and routines, as well as engaging in regular social activity, then your worries are minimal.
-However, if there are considerable health issues that affect mobility and the capacity to take care of personal hygiene and housekeeping duties, then the situation may be more dire.
+However, if there are considerable health issues like diabetes or injury that affect mobility and the capacity to take care of personal hygiene and housekeeping duties, then the situation may be more dire.

 What local support is available?